OpenNetworkArmy/Pyramidal-Symbol-Structure/README.md

 # Pyramidal-Symbol-Structure
-This is an example of the pyramid symbol strcutre.
+This will be where an example of the pyramid symbol structure goes, setting up the structure of things still.